 Dr John Gommans Chairman

 His Governance experience includes being the Chief Medical and Dental Officer for the Hawke's Bay District Health Board from 2010 to 2018.
-He is a current Director and Past President of the Internal Medicine Society of Australia and New Zealand.
-He was President of the New Zealand Geriatric Society at the time of its amalgamation with its Australian partner and been Chair of the NZ Adult Medicine Committee of the Royal Australian College of Physicians.
+He is a Past President and Director of the Internal Medicine Society of Australia and New Zealand.
+He was President of the New Zealand Geriatric Society at the time of its amalgamation with the Australian Society and a past Chair of the NZ Adult Medicine Committee of the Royal Australian College of Physicians.

 Derek McCormack Board Member